 I obtained my LLB Degree from the University of Maiduguri in 1985 and was called to the Nigerian Bar on the 16th of October, 1986.
 I was appointed a Notary Public in 1996 and elevated to the rank of Senior Advocate of Nigeria in 1998, at about 12 (twelve) years at the bar.
-I was the first member of the Nigerian Law School set of 1986 and the first practitioner from the entire North-Eastern region of the Country to be elevated to the rank.
+I was the first member of the Nigerian Law School set of 1986, the first practitioner from the entire North-Eastern region of the Country and University of Maiduguri to be elevated to the rank.
 I am currently the Founding Principal Partner of J-K Gadzama LLP.

 Subsequently, I obtained a Diploma in International Arbitration from Keble College, Oxford University in 2006.
-I attended the Institute for Public-Private Partnerships (Ip3), Arlington, the USA in 2009 and I further underwent a short course on regulation at the London School of Economics and Political Science in 2010.
+I was admitted into Lincoln's Inn, UK in 2008 before I attended the Institute for Public-Private Partnerships (Ip3), Arlington, the USA in 2009 and underwent a short course on regulation at the London School of Economics and Political Science in 2010.